GemsparkDev/Orbit-Commander/README.md

    	 -Added multiple new UI assets
    	 -Added the EventHandler class, which manages the interactions between the UI and the game
    	 -Changed sound volume dropoff to be linear
+8/3/2023
+	-Added the Item class and the Module class, which inherits from the item class
+	-Static item return class for constant item creation
+	-Fixed bug #6